-Agreea for the influence between the research variables.
-The strategy for increasing servive quality is through strengthening the variables of organizational support, servant leadership, personality, and job satisfaction.

-- [2] Methods for strengthening the research variables were developed.
-Several findings related to indicators in the research variables require improvement, while others require maintenance or development. - An optimal solution was developed to increase servive quality, namely improving [3] weak indicators and maintaining or developing strong indicators.
+- [1] A strategy was developed to increase servive quality by identifying the strength of the influence between the research variables.
+The strategy for increasing servive quality is through strengthening the variables of organizational support, servant leadership, personality, and job satisfaction. - [2] Methods for strengthening the research variables were developed.
+Several findings related to indicators in the research variables require improvement, while others require maintenance or development. - [3] An optimal solution was developed to increase servive quality, namely improving weak indicators and maintaining or developing strong indicators.
 The indicators that need improvement include: 1) Salary/Wages received, 2) Behaviors that heal emotional turmoil (healing), 3) Comfort in interacting with others (extraversion), 4) Provision of Supportive Work Resources, 5) Appropriateness of rewards, 6) Involvement in Decision-Making, 7) Supportive supervision, and 8) Empathy.
 Meanwhile, the indicators that are maintained and developed are: 1.
 Promotion Opportunities, 2.
 Supervisor Supervision, 3.
 Relationships between colleagues, 4.
 Listening behavior, 5.
 Behavior to make changes (Altrusitic calling), 6.
 Empathy behavior, 7.
 Wisdom behavior, 8.
 Organizational stewardship behavior, 9.
-Humility Openness Experience, 11.
-Emotional 10. to Stability, Conscientiousness, 13.
+Humility behavior, 10.
+Openness to Experience, 11.
+Emotional Stability, 12.
+Conscientiousness, 13.
 Agreeableness, 14.
 Fairness in rewards, 15.
 Assurance, 16.
 Responsiveness, 17.
 Reliability and 18.
 Tangible evidence.